Pennsylvania primaries test future direction of the Republican Party | News Channel 3-12

 In addition to Pennsylvania, Trump has also endorsed in key GOP contests in Idaho and North Carolina.

-Democrat Cheri Beasley, who was the first Black woman to lead the North Carolina Supreme Court as chief justice, is all but certain to become the party’s Senate nominee in the state after her main rivals dropped out of the primary.
+Democrat Cheri Beasley, who was the first Black woman to lead the North Carolina Supreme Court as chief justice, will be the party’s Senate nominee in the state, CNN projected Tuesday.
+Her main rivals had dropped out of the primary before Tuesday.

+Also in North Carolina, Trump has stood by GOP Rep. Madison Cawthorn through a raft of recent scandals, even as GOP Sen. Thom Tillis has backed state Sen. Chuck Edwards, one of Cawthorn’s primary challengers.

 In Idaho, Trump has backed Lt.
 Gov. Janice McGeachin in her unusual bid to unseat Gov. Brad Little, but he hasn’t done much to elevate her candidacy beyond his initial endorsement.
 McGeachin sought to raise her profile last year by issuing an executive order barring mask mandates when Little was absent from the state.
 Little then accused her of attempting to deploy the state’s National Guard to the US-Mexico border while he was out of state visiting that region.
 Little repealed each change she sought while he was out of state, criticizing her maneuvers as political stunts.